-Initial applications should be made by submitting a completed Application Form to the Administrator via post.
-Application forms may be submitted by facsimile however the original signed duly completed application must be mailed to the Administrator immediately thereafter.
-No redemption proceeds will be paid to a Shareholder in respect of a redemption order (although subsequent subscriptions may be processed) prior to the receipt and acceptance of the original Application Form by the Administrator and subject to prompt transmission to the Administrator of such papers (such as documentation relating to money laundering prevention checks) as may be required by the Administrator and all antimoney laundering procedures have been completed.
+Initial applications should be made by submitting a completed Application Form to the Administrator via post or email in PDF.
+No redemption proceeds will be paid to a Shareholder in respect of a redemption order (although subsequent subscriptions may be processed) prior to the receipt and acceptance of the Application Form by the Administrator and subject to prompt transmission to the Administrator of such papers (such as documentation relating to money laundering prevention checks) as may be required by the Administrator and all anti-money laundering procedures have been completed.
 No dividend payments shall be made to any Shareholder until such time as the Administrator has completed all necessary anti-money laundering verifications on the relevant Shareholder.

-Subsequent applications to purchase Shares in a Fund following the initial subscription may be made to the Administrator by facsimile or such other means as may be permitted by the Directors and agreed with the Administrator in accordance with the requirements of the Central Bank, without a requirement to submit original documentation.
+Subsequent applications to purchase Shares in a Fund following the initial subscription may be made to the Administrator by such means as may be permitted by the Directors and agreed with the Administrator in accordance with the requirements of the Central Bank, without a requirement to submit original documentation.
 Such applications should contain such information as may be specified from time to time by the Administrator.
 Amendments to a Shareholder's registration details and payment instructions will only be made following receipt of original instructions from the relevant Shareholder.